seakers/3D-Chess-augmentation/TSE_Module/tse/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Support

-For issues and questions:
-- Check the troubleshooting section above
-- Review the individual component repositories
-- Create an issue in the appropriate repository